MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

 As members of another department, how do we know what data is available in each of those stores, what the schema of that data is, and how do we get access to it?

-If these sound like problems that’s relevant to you, then please keep reading!
-We'll go though the steps of building a cross-account resource sharing solution with AWS Lake Formation.
+If these sound like problems that are relevant to you, then please keep reading!
+We'll go through the steps of building a cross-account resource sharing solution with AWS Lake Formation.

 ## Which AWS services can help?